VedangMirgal/course-recommendation-system/Readme.md

 #  IBM Machine Learning with Python & Scikit-learn Capstone Projects

-This repository contains notebooks I completed (using the course_ratings.csv dataset) as part of the "IBM Machine Learning with Python & Scikit-learn" course.
+This repository contains notebooks I completed (using the course_ratings.csv and other datasets) as part of the "IBM Machine Learning with Python & Scikit-learn" course.

 ## Attribution
 - IBM provided starter code, datasets, and notebook structure.